Police arrest one after triple homicide in Aurora home Saturday night

 The Aurora Police Department tweeted shortly before 10 p.m., three people had been found dead inside the Willow Park neighborhood.

-The triple homicide occurred in a quiet row of houses in Aurora where residents like Lyle Rehleder — who has lived in the area since 1991 — said nothing major happens.
+The triple homicide occurred in a quiet row of houses in Aurora where residents like Lyle Rohleder — who has lived in the area since 1991 — said nothing major happens.

 "There's been nothing like this before, not on this street," he said.
 "We've had some break ins, but nothing like this."